Joseph Kabila

-Joseph Kabila Kabange (/kæˈbiːlə/ kab-EE-lə, [ʒozɛf kabila]; born 4 June 1971) is a Congolese politician who served as President of the Democratic Republic of the Congo between January 2001 and January 2019.
+Joseph Kabila Kabange (/kæˈbiːlə/ kab-EE-lə, [ʒozɛf kabila]; born 4 June 1971) is a Congolese politician and former military officer who served as the fourth President of the Democratic Republic of the Congo from 2001 to 2019.
 He took office ten days after the assassination of his father, President Laurent-Désiré Kabila in the context of the Second Congo War.
-He was allowed to remain in power after the 2003 Pretoria Accord ended the war as the president of the country's new transitional government.
+He founded the People's Party for Reconstruction and Democracy (PPRD) in 2002 and was allowed to remain in power after the 2003 Pretoria Accord ended the war as the president of the country's new transitional government.
 He was elected as president in 2006 and re-elected in 2011 for a second term.
 Since stepping down after the 2018 election, Kabila, as a former president, serves as a senator for life.
+Kabila was the country's second-longest serving president.

+Kabila is credited with ending the Second Congo War and restoring relative stability to most of the country, though conflict continued in eastern DR Congo against rebel forces supported by neighboring Rwanda and Uganda.
+He encouraged foreign investment in the mining industry and improved the infrastructure.
+The size of the country's economy increased by five times during his presidency.
+But economic growth slowed down in the later years, and it had been very unequal.
+The majority of DR Congo's population still lived below the international poverty line by the time he left office.
+He helped organize electoral institutions and in 2006 presided over the DRC's first multi-party election in decades, though both that and his victory in 2011 faced accusations of electoral fraud and saw protests.
+He led an authoritarian government that was known for embezzlement, corruption, and human rights violations, including security forces killing protestors.
+The United States has sanctioned associates of Kabila for corruption and undermining democracy.

 Kabila's term was due to expire on 20 December 2016, according to the terms of the constitution adopted in 2006.
 Officials suggested that elections would be held in November 2016, but on 29 September 2016, the nation's electoral authority announced that the election would not be held until early 2018.
 Talk focused on the need for a census before holding elections.
-In August 2018, Kabila announced that he would step down and not seek reelection in the December 2018 general election.
-He was succeeded by Félix Tshisekedi in the country's first peaceful transition of power since independence.
+Kabila's popularity declined and he also faced growing pressure from the international community to give up power.
+An agreement was reached with the influential Catholic Church hierarchy to appoint a new government and prepare to hold elections.
+In August 2018, Kabila announced that he would step down and not seek a third term in the December 2018 general election.
+Kabila was succeeded by Félix Tshisekedi in the country's first peaceful transition of power since independence.
+Independent observers concluded that Tshisikedi lost heavily to another candidate, Martin Fayulu, and that Kabila had fixed the official result for the candidate most likely to be most helpful to him in the latter's post-presidency period.

-While in power, Joseph Kabila faced continuous wars in eastern Congo and internal rebel forces supported by the neighboring governments of Uganda and Rwanda.